 It is a different world in Taggerty.
 The CFA (Country Fire Association, a brigade of volunteer fire fighters) hall, which formerly housed two lonely pumper trucks is now a hub for strike teams; a hive of constant activity.
 There are no less than 50 firefighters milling about when we drive by.
 And this is in addition to the 600 firefighters based in Alexandra.

-Taggerty, before (left) the big fires hit, and after (right) a week of living in smoke.
+The above pictures are of Taggerty, before (left) the big fires hit, and after (right) a week of living in Australian Bushfire smoke.
 The tree on the right is the same tree in both pictures.
+No filter has been used.

 The smoke is thick and full, and yet a small group of eight of us manage to sit on a porch and enjoy some semblance of normality – a few beers and a few laughs.
 Initially, it is hard to know what to talk about, especially with people who are on the fire lines, fighting every day.
 You figure they will want to forget about it, but is has also become our lives; fire consumes us (literally and figuratively).
 It feels almost irresponsible not to talk about it, especially after not having seen each other in over a week.
 There is so much we want to know too, having been somewhat sheltered from it in Alexandra; I guess everything we need to know will be revealed in due course.